ray-project/tune-sklearn/README.md

 ```

 ## In Progress
 We are currently finding better ways to parallelize the entire grid search cross-validation process.
 We do not see a significant speedup thus far when we are not able to early stop.
-We are also working to integrate more familiar interfaces to make it compatible with our grid search and randomized search interface, such as PyTorch neural nets or XGBoost classifiers/regressors.
+We are also working to integrate more familiar interfaces to make it compatible with our grid search and randomized search interface.
 We will continue to add more examples in the [examples folder](https://github.com/ray-project/tune-sklearn/tree/master/examples) as we continue to add support for other interfaces!

 ## More information
 [Ray Tune](https://ray.readthedocs.io/en/latest/tune.html)